The last voyage of Daniel Collins

 Suddenly there was a commotion, as the last crewmember, Charles Manuel, jumped overboard.
 The distracted pirate swung at Collins but struck him only a glancing blow that knocked him over the side of the canoe.
-Without a pause, Collins leapt forward through the shallow seawater, which was now blood-red as far as the shore.
+Without a pause, Collins leaped forward through the shallow water, which was “colored with blood as far as the shore.”
 Two pirates splashed after him, swinging cutlasses and hurling knives.
 Collins raced into the mangrove swamp, the loosened cord ties falling from his arms, and looked back to see Manuel running in the opposite direction with the pirates almost upon him.

 The swamp was saturated with waist-high water and mud, and thick with tall mangroves, which were covered with razor-sharp oyster shells.
 The pirates were only ten feet behind Collins, yelling savagely as they hacked at the mangroves with their cutlasses.
-Collins was barefoot, and the oyster shells sliced at his feet and legs.
+He was barefoot, and the oyster shells sliced at his feet and legs.
 His head was badly injured from the cutlass blow, and he was covered in blood.
 But he continued to push through the swamp, gradually putting distance between himself and his pursuers.
 “I had determined not to yield to them until I fell under the blow of their cutlass,” he wrote.

-And on he continued, for four days, across a series of seven islands, trudging through crocodile-infested swamps, swimming over open water, and using the sun to navigate a southwesterly course.
+And he continued on for four days across a series of seven islands, trudging through crocodile-infested swamps, swimming over open water, and using the sun to navigate a southwesterly course.
 He was starving and dehydrated, and dangerously weak.
 Snatches of sleep were disturbed by terrifying visions of his murdered shipmates.
 His battered body was covered in sores, and in bites from mosquitos attracted by the blood from his injuries.
 On his last crossing, he was approached by a shark, which came within a few feet before apparently deciding he was not worth eating.

 However, his spirits were raised when he discovered a set of planting poles that had been sharpened at one end by human hand.
 It was an indication of civilization.
 After walking with renewed purpose, at around sunset, Collins sighted a man on a horse.
-Waving his hat, he drew the attention of the man, a plantation slave, who mounted Collins onto his horse and led him toward the plantation.
+Waving his hat, he drew the attention of the man, a plantation worker, who mounted Collins onto his horse and led him toward the plantation.
 Collins had made it to Cuba.

 III.
 The Journey Home